jeffmcmahan/aro/README.md

 })
 ```

-If defining a module that will be included and run by other code, ignore `main` and use the usual `module` and `exports` machinery.
+If defining a module that will be included and run by other code, ignore `main` and use the ESModules machinery as usual.

 ### Testing with `test`, `mock`, & `local`

 Tests are declared in sibling files using the `*.test.js` naming convention.
-Each test file is provided with the `module`, `exports`, and `local` variables from the source file that it is testing (values that are not exported can be accessed in tests via `local`).
+Each test file implicitly imports the material that it tests using the `public` and `local` variables from the source file that it is testing (i.e., values that are not exported can be accessed in tests via `local`).
 Here is an example file saved as ./foo.js, for which tests will be specified in ./foo.test.js (shown below):

 ./foo.js:
 ```js